 Her role includes accountability for Treasury, accounting, and tax, to pursue the company’s growth strategy and meet investors’ expectations.
 Catherine trained as a Chartered Accountant with Arthur Andersen.

-Sophie is a Chartered member of the NZ Institute of Directors and has a BCom and Post-Graduate Diploma in Management from The University of Melbourne.
-Over her 20 year executive career, Sophie has worked with a diverse range of companies in both New Zealand and Australia; and has built a strong background in corporate finance and strategy consulting.
+Sophie is a chartered member of the NZ Institute of Directors and has a BCom and Post-Graduate Diploma in Management from The University of Melbourne.
+Over her executive career, Sophie has worked with a diverse range of companies across New Zealand and Australia developing extensive M&A, innovation and growth strategy experience.